 But it can’t help us to understand the fullest expression of innovation, which again, is the transition from no allele to any allele.
 Where did the first gene in a class of possibilities come from?
 How do we generate the first appearance that establishes a class of alleles?
 Our current approaches certainly can’t help with extreme expression of this problem, the transition from inert matter to life.
 Statistics can’t help us calculate the probability for something that does not yet exist and is therefore completely unknown.

 As we noted, the true, large-scale innovation of punctuated equilibria is extraordinarily rare.
 Thorough innovation is not the process of allelic shuffling, it is not simply eccentric or abnormal; it is extraordinarily improbable.
-To explore truly large-scale evolution, and to resolve problems posed by punctuated equilibria, we will need an improbability drive,5)Fans of The Hitchhiker’s Guide to the Galaxy will recognize the term ‘infinite improbability drive.’
-I’m not suggesting that such a piece of machinery could even exist, and I am certainly not proposing that it could help explain biology.
-But how could I pass up a once-in-a-lifetime opportunity to use the term? some mechanism that will allow us to generate and select wildly improbable results.
+To explore truly large-scale evolution, and to resolve problems posed by punctuated equilibria, we will need an improbability drive,Fans of The Hitchhiker’s Guide to the Galaxy will recognize the term ‘infinite improbability drive.’
+I’m not suggesting that such a piece of machinery could even exist, and I … Continue reading some mechanism that will allow us to generate and select wildly improbable results.
 In fact, as we go we will see that the needed level of improbabilities appears to be so large that even biological numbers may not large enough to solve the problem.

 Alleles, Neolleles, & Meaningful Genes